Verbs In Past Tense Regular And Irregular

 The distinction between regular and irregular verbs has its roots in the history of the English language.
 Old English, the earliest form of English, had a more complex system of verb conjugation, with a variety of endings and vowel changes to indicate tense and other grammatical features.
 Over time, many of these inflections were simplified or lost, leading to the rise of the regular "-ed" suffix as the dominant way to form the past tense.

 The Norman Conquest of 1066 also had a significant impact on English verb morphology.
 The influx of French vocabulary and grammar led to further simplification of English inflections and the gradual regularization of many verbs.
-However, it also introduced new irregular verbs from French, adding to the complexity of the language.
+Still, it also introduced new irregular verbs from French, adding to the complexity of the language.

 Essential Concepts: